lazybird/django-solo/README.md

 In your model, note how you did not have to provide a `verbose_name_plural` field - That's because Django Solo uses the `verbose_name` instead.

-If you're changing an existing model (which already has some objects stored in the database) to a singleton model, you can explicitly provide the id of the row in the database to use by django-solo as singleton.
-This can be done by setting `singleton_instance_id` property on the model`:
+If you're changing an existing model (which already has some objects stored in the database) to a singleton model, you can explicitly provide the id of the row in the database for django-solo to use.
+This can be done by setting `singleton_instance_id` property on the model:

     class SiteConfiguration(SingletonModel):
         singleton_instance_id = 24